French submarine Surcouf: Fate

 The loss resulted in 130 deaths (including 4 Royal Navy personnel), under the command of Frigate Captain Georges Louis Nicolas Blaison.
 The loss of Surcouf was announced by the Free French Headquarters in London on 18 April 1942, and was reported in The New York Times the next day.
 It was not reported Surcouf was sunk as the result of a collision with the Thompson Lykes until January 1945.
-The investigation of the French commission concluded the disappearance was the consequence of misunderstanding.
+The investigation of the French commission concluded that the disappearance was the consequence of a misunderstanding.
 A Consolidated PBY, patrolling the same waters on the night of 18/19 February, could have attacked Surcouf believing her to be German or Japanese.

 Inquiries into the incident were haphazard and late, while a later French inquiry supported the idea that the sinking had been due to "friendly fire"; this conclusion was supported by Rear Admiral Gabriel Auphan in his book The French Navy in World War II.
 Charles de Gaulle stated in his memoirs that Surcouf "had sunk with all hands".